Cosmic rays and random magnetic traps: Results

 The interplay between the particle trapping and energy losses is even more remarkable in the case of the random trap where the magnetic field strength has local maxima not only at magnetic mirrors but at other locations too.
-Figure~\ref{fig:n_e_random} shows the number density distribution for the electrons in various energy bins.
+Similarly to Fig.~\ref{fig:randomdanloss}, Fig.~\ref{fig:n_e_random} shows the number density distribution for the electrons in various energy bins.
+The number density for homogeneous injection with re-injection from a delta energy source (Fig.~\ref{fig:n_e_random} a-c), and for power-law injection(Fig.~\ref{fig:n_e_random} d-f), have multiple maxima with two distinct regions in all energy bins, corresponding to the mirroring regions.
+For spherical shell injection with re-injection from a power-law source (Fig.~\ref{fig:n_e_random} g-i), the maxima are in slightly different locations, closer to the mirroring regions, because the source particles populate the magnetic field lines differently from the case of homogeneous injection (Fig.~\ref{fig:n_e_random} d-f).
 As for the axisymmetric trap, inhomogeneities in the particle distribution become more pronounced at lower energies.
-When the electrons are injected with a power-law energy spectrum with a negative spectral index (Fig~\ref{fig:n_e_random}d--f), most particles are injected at lower energies and, in the case of the homogeneous injection, this overwhelms the inhomogeneities that develop while the particles propagate.
+When the electrons are injected with a power-law energy spectrum with a negative spectral index (Fig.~\ref{fig:n_e_random}d--f), most particles are injected at lower energies and, in the case of the homogeneous injection, this overwhelms the inhomogeneities that develop while the particles propagate.
 This distorts inhomogeneity measures such as $\Phi$, making them less informative.
 Therefore, we present $\Phi$ only for the case of the spherical-shell injection.
-Figure~\ref{fig:phi_electrons_protons_dynamo} shows the evolution of $\Phi$ for the electrons and, for comparison, the protons injected within a spherical shell into the isolated random trap with the power-law energy spectrum $E^{-3/2}$.
+Fig.~\ref{fig:phi_electrons_protons_dynamo} shows the evolution of $\Phi$ for the electrons and, for comparison, the protons injected within a spherical shell into the isolated random trap with the power-law energy spectrum $E^{-3/2}$.
+(The particular choice of the energy spectra, which is flatter than the more commonly-adopted $s=-2$, is to ensure that the number of particles in the higher energy bins remains statistically significant to study the evolution of number densities.
+From test runs the $s=-2$ case shows similar trends in lower energy bins, with enhanced loss rate for particles in the higher energy bins.
+The results discussed hereafter focus on features with conservatively well-resolved density distributions.)
 In this case, the particles are re-injected when they are lost through the boundaries of the computational domain or when they reach the minimum energy.
 The spatial distributions of both the protons and electrons are significantly inhomogeneous, with $\Phi$ remaining smaller than unity, asymptotically $\Phi\approx 0.75$ for both protons and electrons.